kb1dds/pysheaf/docs/cellcomplexes.rst

       Compute the degree `k` homology of the :py:class:`CellComplex`.
 If you want relative homology, the `subcomplex` field specifies a list of indices into :py:class:`CellComplex.cells` for the relative subcomplex.
 If you want compactly supported homology (if you don't know what that means, you don't) then set `compactSupport=True`.
 The `tol` argument sets the tolerance below which a singular value is said to be zero, and thus is to be considered part of the kernel.
 This returns a :py:class:`numpy.ndarray` whose columns are the generators for homology.

+   .. py:method:: betti(k, compactSupport=False,tol=1e-5)

+      Compute the degree `k` Betti number of the :py:class:`CellComplex`.
+This is the dimension of the degree `k` homology space computed using :py:meth:`CellComplex.homology()`.

+      .. warning :: This differs from the Betti number associated to the *cohomology* of any :py:class:`Sheaf`.
+To access that, use :py:meth:`Sheaf.cobetti()` instead!

    .. py:method:: boundary(k,subcomplex=None,compactSupport=False)

       Compute the degree `k` boundary map of the :py:class:`CellComplex`, returning it as a :py:class:`numpy.ndarray`.
 If you want relative homology, the `subcomplex` field specifies a list of indices into :py:class:`CellComplex.cells` for the relative subcomplex.
 If you want compactly supported homology (if you don't know what that means, you don't) then set `compactSupport=True`.